 Read “Can CBD Stop a Hangover?” to learn more.

-If you do decide to combine Delta-8 with alcohol, make sure that you consume responsibly, pay attention to your intake, and only use high-quality Delta-8-THC products to reduce the risk of adverse reactions.
-Having a designated sober person or consuming at home is probably a good idea, especially if you aren’t sure how the combination will affect you.
+If you decide to combine Delta-8 with alcohol, do so responsibly and keep track of your intake.
+It's best to use high-quality Delta-8-THC products to minimize adverse reactions.
+Consider having a designated sober person or staying at home if you aren't sure how the combination will affect you.

 You can buy Delta-8 in stores and online in states where Delta-8-THC is legal, but shopping online gives you access to a wider variety of product types, flavors, and potencies.
 Our Elev8 Collection is 100% Farm Bill Compliant and made according to the industry’s highest standards.
 Our unique sublingual-style edibles are the perfect party companions.